PoliticalGraveyard.com

 Hargrave, Samuel — of Lexington, Davidson County, N.C.
 Democrat.
 Delegate to Democratic National Convention from North Carolina, 1860.
 Burial location unknown.

 Hargrave, Willis — of White County, Ill.
-Delegate to Illinois state constitutional convention White County, 1818.
+Delegate to Illinois state constitutional convention from White County, 1818.
 Died in Equality, Gallatin County, Ill.
 Interment somewhere in Equality, Ill.

 Hargraves, Bob See Robert S. Hargraves